quantumcloudsim/SigSim2025/README.md

    python3 Section-6-Use-case-2.py
    ```
 ## Containerized Artifact
-### We also published public image for this work.
+We also generated an image for this work and made it public.
 You can fetch the container and reproduce the experiments via Docker.

 1. **Clone the repository**
    ```bash